BabyBoySnow/SnowVision/README.md

 - Rounded a few buttons.
 - Darkened Vencord plugin boxes.
 - Changed Vencord plugin info text color to white (`#fff`).
 - Changed the status on the profile pop outs.
-Further adjustment needed.
 - Change the guild folders to be slightly transparent version of main color.
 - Slightly darken the voice count.
 - Support for vencord plugin to send voice messages.